 Potential audiences for crisis communication include customers, employees and their families, survivors of the incident and their families, media, the neighboring community, company management and investors, government officials and other authorities, and suppliers, according to Ready.gov.
 With each crisis, an organization must determine who to contact, when and how.

 Pre-written messages are an important feature.
 According to Ready.gov, "Writing messages during an incident can be challenging due to the pressure caused by 'too much to do' and 'too little time.'
 Therefore, it is best to script message templates in advance if possible."
 The message includes what has happened, how people are affected, what people should do and what the organization is doing.
-The risk assessment informs
+The risk assessment for crisis impact should inform

-The plan details who will communicate the message and how.
+The plan should specify who will communicate the message and what communication channels will be used to deliver it.
 The organization must ensure consistency of its message, so as not to confuse the intended audiences and cause harm to brand reputation.
 Communicators must be ready to answer questions from a variety of groups, including employees, customers

 A crisis communication plan should never just sit on the shelf.
 It must be consistently reviewed, tested and updated.

 It is important to have a variety of tools and resources during a disruptive event.
 According to Ready.gov, those resources -- at the business site and outside of it -- include phones, automated notification systems, email, faxes, webmasters for website updates, social media accounts, copiers, networks, site and building diagrams, forms for documenting events, message boards, and hard copies of emergency response, business continuity and crisis communication plans.

 With a manual call tree, also called a phone tree, an employee calls a designated contact, that person calls a designated contact and so on.
 If the next person on the list cannot be reached, the caller continues with the next contact in the phone tree so the chain does not break.
 This method brings the advantage of human contact and interaction.
 However, there may be issues if people affected by the crisis cannot be reached.